daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:barex3)Simple Bar Graph with Titles/Labels</p>
 </div>

 There are many further options when constructing bar graphs.
 Sometimes, the option you are looking for isn't available, but there are still ways to construct the required bar graph.
 In other words, you may need to use some **data wrangling** to get your data in the right format to construct a bar graph.
-In the next section we will learn another data wrangling technique that is generally useful, but will be particularly useful for generating the bar graph to visualize the veil of darkness test.
+In the next section we will learn another data wrangling technique that is generally useful, but will be particularly useful for generating the bar graph we need in order to visualize the veil of darkness test.

 ## Collapse

-``Collapse`` transforms your data to a different unit of analysis.
+The ``collapse`` command transforms your data to a different unit of analysis.
 Why is this useful?
 Imagine you have individual-level data on income, but you only care about average income by state for your analysis.
 The ``collapse`` command will allow you to quickly transform your data to the state level.
 Imagine you want to understand averages of a variable over the years.
 Collapsing the data to the year level can be a quick way to understand how the variable is changing over time.
+When you have a lot of data, collapsing the data first may make your code much more efficient.

 The basic syntax of the ``collapse`` command is